Multi-Dimensional Opinion Formation: Global in time existence and properties of solutions

 with equality if and only if $\xya=\yxe=0$.
-It's straight forward to see that $\lambda_+$ is non-negative and that it is equal to $0$ if and only if $\xya=\yxe$.
+It is straightforward to see that $\lambda_+$ is non-negative and that it is equal to $0$ if and only if $\xya=\yxe$.
 Thus, $\Phi_{x\alpha z\eta}$ is negative semi definite if and only if $\xya=\yxe$.
-Note that if all people have the same importance weights, this condition is satisfied at all points $x,y\in \mI^d$, while it is violated in general when people have different importance weights.
+Note that if all people have the same importance weights, this condition is satisfied at all points $x,y\in \mI^d$, while it is violated in general when people have different importance weights.\\